Philip A. Hart Plaza

 Philip A. Hart Plaza, in downtown Detroit, is a city plaza along the Detroit River.
 It is located more or less on the site at which Antoine Laumet de La Mothe, sieur de Cadillac landed in 1701 when he founded Fort Pontchartrain du Détroit, the settlement that became Detroit.
-In 2011, the Detroit-Wayne County Port Authority opened its new cruise ship passenger terminal and dock at Hart Plaza, adjacent to the Renaissance Center, which receives major cruise ships such as the MS Hamburg and the Yorktown.
+In 2011, the Detroit-Wayne County Port Authority opened its new cruise ship passenger terminal and dock adjacent to Hart Plaza, which receives major cruise ships such as the MS Hamburg and the Yorktown.

 The 14 acre plaza, which is named for the late U.S. Senator Philip Hart, opened in 1975 and has a capacity for about 40,000 people.
 At the center of the plaza is the Horace E. Dodge and Son Memorial Fountain, designed by Isamu Noguchi and Walter Budd in 1978.

 History

 The area where Hart Plaza stands today is believed to be where Antoine Laumet de La Mothe, sieur de Cadillac landed in 1701.
 The waterfront area became the main source of communication and transportation to the outside world until the inventions of the railroad and telegraph.
-By the mid 19th century this area was covered by docks, warehouses, and other industry, as was most of Detroit's waterfront of the time.
+By the mid-19th century this area was covered by docks, warehouses, and other industry, as was most of Detroit's waterfront of the time.

-It wasn't until 1890 that Hazen S. Pingree, Detroit's mayor at that time, suggested the location would be ideal for the creation of a waterfront center for city functions.
-However, the project was not carried through.
+In 1890, Hazen S. Pingree, Detroit's mayor, suggested the location would be ideal for the creation of a waterfront center for city functions.
+However, the project was not carried out.

 In 1924, the architect Eliel Saarinen was commissioned by the AIA of Michigan to compose a waterfront civic center design.
-However, World War II got in the way of its development, and it wasn't until the late 1940s that things got under way.
+Due to World War II, development did not begin until the late 1940s.
 The first parts to go up in the area were the buildings, including a veteran's hall, an auditorium, and the city-county building.

-Finally, it came to the creation of what is now Hart Plaza.
-What was created was a departure from Saarinen's original design, which was originally to be a grassy lawn area.
-It was decided to build the current concrete plaza instead, with several built in amphitheaters for concerts, as well as Dodge Fountain.
-The final design was done by the firm of Smith, Hinchman, and Grylls, with the help of Isamu Noguchi.
+Hart Plaza was a departure from Saarinen's original design, which was originally to be a grassy lawn area.
+Instead, the current concrete plaza was built, with several built-in amphitheaters for concerts, as well as Dodge Fountain.
+The firm of Smith, Hinchman, and Grylls did the final design, with the help of Isamu Noguchi.

-The plaza opened in 1975 and in 1976 was dedicated to Philip Hart, a United States Senator from 1959 to 1976.
+The plaza opened in 1975, and in 1976 was dedicated to Philip Hart, a United States Senator from 1959 to 1976.
 However, the park was not completed until 1979.

-On the city's 300th birthday — July 24, 2001 - a statue was unveiled depicting Antoine Laumet de La Mothe, sieur de Cadillac arrival at what would become Detroit in 1701.
+On the city's 300th birthday - July 24, 2001 - a statue was unveiled depicting Antoine Laumet de La Mothe, sieur de Cadillac's arrival at what would become Detroit in 1701.

 On October 20, 2001, the Gateway to Freedom International Memorial to the Underground Railroad opened — commemorating Detroit's role in the Underground Railroad.
 It was sculpted by Edward Dwight, after winning a competition to design the International Memorial to the Underground Railroad.